 Christina Thompson is an active musician in the Raleigh, NC area.
 She has been playing trombone for 15 years and holds a Bachelor of Music degree from East Carolina University and a Master of Music degree from the University of North Carolina at Greensboro.
 Christina has toured Europe and the East Coast of the U.S. and has spent the past five years freelancing with ensembles of various styles around North Carolina and serving as director of the Wake Forest Elementary Band.
 She currently performs with a number of groups including the Raleigh Civic Symphony and Chamber Orchestra and maintains an active freelancing and teaching career.

-Mrs. Sue Crocker holds a Bachelors of Music in piano performance and pedagogy and an Masters of Arts in Education from Meredith College with certification in K-12 Music Education.
-She has also pursued graduate studies in organ.
+Mrs. Sue Crocker holds a Bachelors of Music in piano performance and pedagogy and a Masters of Arts in Education from Meredith College with certification in K-12 Music Education.
+She has also pursued graduate studies in the organ.
 Most recently, Mrs. Crocker was employed as Associate Minister of Music at First Baptist Church, Henderson, where she directed choirs, handbells and served as organist.

 Mary Beth Petersen